cfaqiri/codechallenge/README.md

 This project is an API inspired by the requirements of the Payroll code challenge written by Wave Financial for their Full-Stack Engineer applicants.
 See [Wave Software Development Challenge](https://github.com/wvchallenges/se-challenge-payroll) for more details.

 # Features
-This API has two endpoints:
+This API has three endpoints:
+- One endpoint to **register** an account
-- One endpoint to **upload** a csv file containing timekeeping data for employees
+- Another endpoint to **upload** a csv file containing timekeeping data for employees
-- Another endpoint to **retrieve** a report containing payroll information based on a bi-monthly pay cycle
+- A final endpoint to **retrieve** a report containing payroll information based on a bi-monthly pay cycle

 The API also features user authentication and permissions for both endpoints.